wjdwl002/redux/docs_kr/README.md

 * [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial) for a great intro to modeling state updates with reducers;
 * [Turning the database inside-out](http://blog.confluent.io/2015/03/04/turning-the-database-inside-out-with-apache-samza/) for blowing my mind;
-* [Developing ClojureScript with Figwheel](http://www.youtube.com/watch?v=j-kj2qwJa_E) for convincing me that re-evaluation should “just work”;
+* [Developing ClojureScript with Figwheel](http://www.youtube.com/watch?v=j-kj2qwJa_E) for convincing me that re-evaluation should "just work";
 * [Webpack](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack) for Hot Module Replacement;
 * [Flummox](https://github.com/acdlite/flummox) for teaching me to approach Flux without boilerplate or singletons;
 * [disto](https://github.com/threepointone/disto) for a proof of concept of hot reloadable Stores;